 Permanent Make-up, Microdermabrasions, Facials, Waxing, Light Therapy, Sweedish, Deep Tissue and Hot Stone Massage.

 Kelly Rene’s Hair Studio & Day Spa 302 Reid Ave Port St Joe, FL 32456

 Hair, Nails and Waxing Services.
 Full service salon and will travel to your location.

-Apalachicola oysters are world famous!
-Join the native guides of Book Me a Charter & go catch the freshest oysters in the world on your own oyster boat!
-Book Me a Charter also does floundering trip!
+Join the native guides of Book Me a Charter & go catch the freshest flounder you have every had!
 Ever speared a flounder….lots of fun!

 The Loggerhead Run Bike Trail is an 8 mile bay side bike trail runs along Cape San Blas Road (on Cape San Blas!)
-It runs from Salinas Park to St. Joseph Peninsula State Park!
+It runs from Salinas Park (the start of Cape San Blas) to St. Joseph Peninsula State Park, right outside of Barrier Dunes!
 You will also find 20 miles of bike lanes between Panama City & Port St. Joe on Highways 98 & C-30.
 It’s a great area to bike as the roads are flat and smooth!
 Riding in the State Park is a lot of fun—be sure to get off & explore on the paths & the beach and bay!
 Bring a picnic lunch & make a day of it!

 Bike Rentals are available at Scallop Cove located ON Cape San Blas!

 If biking, walking fishing or paddling won’t do it, you can always get a short term membership to One Way Fitness Center Gym 209 Reid Avenue, Port Saint Joe, FL. aways open